Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 West Virginia Stats and Trends

-- In West Virginia's 12 games this year, it has six wins against the spread.

-- This year, the Mountaineers have an ATS record of 3-2 in their five games as an underdog of 3.5 points or more.
+- The Mountaineers have an ATS record of 3-2 in their five games as an underdog of 3.5 points or more this year.

-- West Virginia's games this season have gone over the total in five out of 12 opportunities (41.7%).
+- West Virginia's games this year have hit the over on five of 12 set point totals (41.7%).

-- West Virginia is 5-4 against the spread and 6-3 overall when the team puts up more than 18.3 points.
+- When West Virginia records more than 18.3 points, it is 5-4 against the spread and 6-3 overall.

-- When West Virginia churns out more than 284.8 yards, the team is 5-5 against the spread and 6-4 overall.
+- In games that West Virginia amasses over 284.8 yards, the team is 5-5 against the spread and 6-4 overall.

 - The Mountaineers have turned the ball over 19 times this season, four more turnovers than the Golden Gophers have forced (15).